itsmolly444x/backgroundrotation/README.md

-# backgroundrotation
-Python for Linux - Rotating Background Image in Linux OS
+# Background Rotation Code for Python in Linux OS

+Steps | Commands
+Save the code to nano | nano backgroundrotate.py
+Run the code | nohup python3 backgroundrotate.py $